-This electronic book (e-book) by Howard Culbertson re-lives the first nine months he and his wife Barbara spent as missionaries to Italy.
-These 5 short chapters plus a Preface and a Postscript are full of stories reflecting on what it means to be a cross-cultural missionary to Italy.
-Originally published by Beacon Hill Press of Kansas City as a Nazarene mission book with ISBN number 0-8341-0401-6
+This ebook by Howard Culbertson re-lives the first nine months he and his wife Barbara spent as missionaries to Italy.
+These 5 short chapters plus a Preface and a Postscript are full of stories reflecting on what it means to be a cross-cultural evangelical missionary to Italy.
+Originally published by what is now called The Foundry as a Nazarene mission book with ISBN number 0-8341-0401-6

 According to the Apostle Paul, I am classified as a saint.
 (Don't be too impressed; he addressed all believers as saints!)
 But I'll let you in on a secret: I don't have a halo.
 Nor am I a superhuman robot.
 To be honest with you, there are times when I want to go home.
 I like McDonald's hamburgers and Dairy Queen malts just like anybody ... and I miss them.
 I get discouraged ... or disgusted ... just like anybody.

-Want to know some of the things that tempt me to reach for the telephone and make airline reservations straight to San Antonio, Texas?
+Want to know some of the things that tempt me to reach for the phone and make airline reservations straight to San Antonio, Texas?

 Strange as it may seem, it's ice cubes that sometimes make me want to go home.
 That's right: ice cubes.
 When I'm out away from home for a weekend or occasionally just for the day, I miss iced drinks ... how I miss them!
 I sometimes think I must be as addicted to those little squares of frozen water as smokers can get to cigarettes.
 While Coca-Cola is always available (they tell me you can even get it on the Upper Orinoco, where I had dreamed of going!), it always comes in a glass without one sliver of ice.
 And tea?
 Yes, they have cold tea, even cold coffee, in the summertime ... without ice.
 Or cold water ... without ice.

 My entire college and seminary program of studies was oriented toward missions.
-So I had read all of the latest books as well as magazines on missiology.
-Paul Orjala and Don Owens had taught me all about culture shock.
-I could describe all the painful stages (the tourist stage, the rejection of strange values, the craving of familiar values, and depression).
-I knew the root causes and the outward symptoms.
-I even knew the recommended recovery process. [ more on culture shock ]
+So I had read all of the latest books as well as magazines on missiology. more on culture shock ]

 And because I knew so much, I was certain I was going to be able to avoid the whole nasty thing.